MazinLab/MKIDPipeline/README.md

 # DarknessPipeline
-Data reduction pipeline for DARKNESS, an MKID IFU for high contrast imaging
+Data reduction pipeline for DARKNESS, a MKID IFU for high contrast imaging.

 Installation
 ============